 We operated solely in the United States ("U.S.") until fiscal year 2000, when we opened our first three international offices and began to expand geographically to meet the demand for project consulting services across the world.
-As of August 26, 2017, we served clients from offices in 21 countries, including 24 international offices and 43 offices in the United States.
+As of November 25, 2017, we served clients from offices in 21 countries, including 26 international offices and 43 offices in the United States.
+During the second quarter of fiscal 2018, we added two international offices as a result of our acquisition of taskforce - Management on Demand AG ("taskforce") discussed below.
 Our global footprint allows the Company to support the global initiatives of our multinational client base.